itssethc/dotfiles/README.md

   - xcompmgr
   - xrdb

 i3 config currently has hotkeys set up for st as it's terminal, Rofi replaces dmenu, and Hack (from Nerd Fonts) is it's main font.
-I use .Xresources to set colors in VS Code (.Xresources Theme), all i3 pieces, nano and st. Use xcompmgr for transparent st. Another would work fine.
+I use .Xresources to set colors in VS Code (.Xresources Theme), all i3 pieces, nano and st/bash.
+Use xcompmgr for transparent st. Another would work fine.
+Bash profile will work with other terminals.